-Part of Clarkson’s strategy was to pitch around the best hitters in the game.
-He did this regularly, even when the game wasn’t on the line.
-New York manager Jim Mutrie described one example in 1885: “Clarkson pitched (against) us and showed more good judgment and foresight than I have ever seen any pitcher display in a ballgame.
-In the first inning, for instance, with (Orator) O’Rourke and (Roger) Connor – the heaviest batters in the League -- … Clarkson sent them to first on called balls, and as a result caught O’Rourke napping at second, while Connor and (Buck) Ewing went out a moment later in a double play. … In taking no chances against the heavy-hitting abilities of Connor and O’Rourke, Clarkson proved his ability to use his head as well as his hands in his work.”
+Part of Clarkson’s strategy was to regularly pitch around the best hitters in the game. .
+One such example was against New York in 1885: “Clarkson pitched for us and showed more good judgment and foresight than I have ever seen any pitcher display in a ballgame.
+In the first inning, for instance, with (Orator) O’Rourke and (Roger) Connor – the heaviest batters in the League -- … Clarkson sent them to first on called balls, and as a result caught O’Rourke napping at second, while Connor and (Buck) Ewing went out a moment later in a double play. … In taking no chances against the heavy-hitting abilities of Connor and O’Rourke, Clarkson proved his ability to use his head as well as his hands in his work.”12

 Clarkson started 1885 coaching the pitchers at Dartmouth.
 He continued to train college squads throughout his baseball career and into retirement.
 It was a part of his winter conditioning.
 The only year he took off from coaching was 1886 and that was because of his impending marriage.
 He coached Harvard pitchers from 1887 to 1892.
 In 1890 he also worked with the hurlers at the Boston Athletic Association.
 In 1893 and ’94 he worked out the staff at Yale.
 In ’94 he also trained the Union College pitchers in Schenectady, New York.
 The following year he worked for the University of Michigan.